 This committee provides input and advice on how to maintain and improve our transportation services offered to people with disabilities.
 The committee reports to the director of Calgary Transit and is made up of 10 members.
 These members are Calgary Transit Access service users, representatives from various agencies, stakeholders and Calgary Transit staff.
-They meet on the second Wednesday of each month from 4:30 p.m. to 6:30 p.m. at Calgary Transit’s Spring Gardens Garage.
+They meet on the second Wednesday of every second month from 1:30 p.m. to 3:30 p.m. at the Calgary Transit Access Garage.

 Here are the members of the committee